 It’s pretty common to see more customers cancel a service during the first month of use than later on.
 That’s why in the following simulation, I provide you with two retention rates: the First Month Retention Rate and the Long term Retention Rate.
 Using these parameters in our calculations will lead to more precise results.

-The purpose of this blog post wasn’t to give you a detailed class about metrics and cohort analytics; in fact, others discussed the complexity of these statistics in far more depth.
-Instead, I want to awaken you to the importance of this type of analysis and, more importantly, to show readers their own revenue cohort analysis and churn rates with my open source solution.
+The purpose of this cohort analysis tutorial wasn’t to give you a detailed class about metrics and cohort analytics; in fact, others discussed the complexity of these statistics in far more depth.
+Instead, I want to awaken you to the importance of this type of analysis and, more importantly, to show readers their own revenue cohort analysis examples and churn rates with my open source cohort analysis software solution.

 If there is just one question to wake you up, it’s the following: